derekjgriffith/zemaxglass/Notebooks/Selection of Glasses for a Triplet using the Method of de Albuquerque.md

 ---

 # Application of de Albuquerque Method of Glass Selection
-The method of glass selection proposed by de Albuquerque et al. \cite{Albuquerque2012} is illustrated here.
-Only steps 1 to 3 described in de Albuquerque et al. are implemented.
+The method of glass selection proposed by de Albuquerque et al. \cite{Albuquerque2012, Albuquerque2014, Albuquerque2016} is illustrated here for searching of 3-glass combinations.
+Only steps 1 to 3 described in de Albuquerque et al. \cite{Albuquerque2012} are implemented.

 The method makes use of the Buchdahl dispersion function where the refractive index of a material, is written as
 \begin{equation}\label{eq:buchdahl}